OG Images Generator for Articles

 A card that breaks on LinkedIn is worse than no card at all.
 The built-in Open Graph validator confirms X, LinkedIn, Slack and iMessage render the article exactly the way you intend before the post goes live.

-Refreshes on edits
+Refreshes on Edits

 Title changed after a copy-edit?
 Hero photo swapped?
 Re-run the URL and the card updates in seconds.
 No CMS migration, no manual upload, no waiting on a deploy.

-Works with every CMS
+Works with Every CMS

 Oginify reads the rendered HTML, so it works with WordPress, Ghost, Substack, Sanity, Contentful, Notion and hand-rolled blogs alike.
 If the page renders in a browser, Oginify can read it.